 While cybersecurity cannot be completely solved, using the necessary and appropriate security measures can fend off attackers.
 It can be done through data encryption, access controls, strong authorization, and advanced AI tools to monitor and audit security.

 Medium-level bandwidth requirements are often utilized for most data centers in order to access data.
 However, since the IoT will increase the number of connections, data centers need to undergo drastic enhancements in order to cater to the growing demand.
+This is another example of how IoT is changing the data center.

 Data traditionally flows outward from a centralized data center to enterprises.
 It is now being reversed since IoT will bring about large quantities of data made up of smaller data packets due to individual devices connecting to data centers.
 This will then increase inbound data center bandwidth requirements in order to process and store massive amounts of small message sensor data.